 Is it Possible to Get My PhD After My MBA?

 In academia, numerous accomplishments can be achieved.
 You can earn a dual degree and have expertise in multiple fields, or further your career potential by going back to school.
-But what about earning your PhD?
+But what about progressing from an MBA to a PhD?

 To answer the budding question: yes, you can pursue your PhD after earning your MBA, and choosing to earn a doctorate is entirely up to you and your aspirations.
 To help you better understand if getting a PhD is the right choice, we look at the path an MBA graduate can take to earn their PhD, one of the higher purposes of a doctorate, and the different types of academic programs.